Qrofeus/sorting-algorithms/README.md

 - For recursive algorithms, for larger lists there is a chance that during execution, maximum-recursion-depth (in Python) may be reached.
   - Python has a default maximum-recursion-depth of 1000.
 If a function exceeds this limit `RecursionError` is raised.
   - Although not advised, this limit can be increased using `sys.setrecursionlimit(__limit=n)` function.
+- Python works with references when passing data structures as parameters to a function.
+Therefore, the implementations of the sorting algorithms work as in-place sorting functions.
+Despite that, all the sorting functions in this implementation return the sorted list explicitly (to be used if ever needed).
+  - If you intend to stop Python from modifying the original list, when passing the list as a parameter to the sorting function use `copy.deepcopy(arr)` function.
+[Python Documentation](https://docs.python.org/3/library/copy.html)